Rahu: Hanuman

 When Hanuman was an infant, he was once left unattended by his earthly mother and father.
 He became hungry, and when the Sun rose, he believed it to be a ripe fruit.
 So, Hanuman leapt up towards the Sun with extreme speed.
 Vayu, the wind god and his celestial father, blew cold wind on him to protect him from the burning Sun.
 Coincidentally, Rahu was meant to swallow the Sun and eclipse it that day.
 As Rahu approached the Sun, he saw Hanuman about to eat it.
 Hanuman saw Rahu and thought Rahu to be a fruit as well, so he attempted to eat him too.
 Rahu fled to the court of the king of the devas, Indra, and complained that while he was meant to satisfy his hunger with the Sun, there was now a bigger Rahu who tried to consume the Sun and himself.
 Indra set out on Airavata, his divine elephant, to investigate alongside Rahu, who retreated once more when he saw how enormous Hanuman had grown.
 Hanuman was playing with the Sun's chariot and reached for Rahu again.
 As Rahu cried out to Indra for help, Hanuman saw the Airavata and mistook it for yet another fruit.
 When he approached in his giant form, Indra struck his left jaw with a thunderbolt and injured him.
 Hanuman began falling back towards the Earth when he was caught by Vayu.
 Furious over his son's injury, Vayu withdrew all the air from the universe until all the devas, the asuras, and men began to suffer and suffocate.
 They appealed to Brahma, who revealed the cause of their distress and accompanied them to the wind god in order to appease him.
 Brahma revived Hanuman, and the other deities took turns bestowing different blessings, boons, and powers upon him.

-Reincarnation during Mahabharata

-During the events of Mahabharata, Rahu himself took incarnation as a king, Kratha.